Paulemann/service.vdr.archive/README.md

 If a file is currently being played or recorded conversion is postponed until playback/recording has completed.
-Any ongoing recording is marked with a leading * in the seletion list.
+Any ongoing recording is marked with a leading * in the selection list.

 The following optional settings can be configured:
 - Remove the source file after successful conversion